siriusctrl/COMP90024-CCC-notes/README.md

       - Accepts network tasks from queue and manipulates network, e.g. changing IP table rules
 #### Swift - Object Storage
 - Stores and retrieves arbitrary unstructured data objects via ReSTful API
-  - VM images and data
+  - e.g.: VM images and data
   - This service can be used to access arbitrary unstructured data
 - Fault tolerant with data replication and scale-out architecture
   - Available from anywhere; persists until deleted